dinomatic/docs.dinomatic.com/source/docs/sibet.md

 # Sibet Plugin

-Sibet lets display football odds comparison tables for major European leagues on your website super easily, just a couple of clicks.
+Sibet lets display football odds comparison tables for major worldwide leagues on your website super easily, just a couple of clicks.

 ---